RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 - Cannot generate new data in a principled way (unlike VAEs or GANs).

 ## Variational AutoEncoder
-**Main limitation**: autoencoders and deep autoencoders (more hidden layers) do not define a distribution, they do not generate anything, the reproduce!
+**Main limitation**: autoencoders and deep autoencoders (more hidden layers) do not define a distribution, they do not generate anything, they reproduce!
 If the latent space is not continuous, the **reconstruction loss** is high, and we can sample correctly only in correspondence of training data.

 Can we make the latent space continuous?
 From which we can sample?
 This is the motivation behind Variational AutoEncoders.

-For Variational AutoEncoders As in A  utoencoders:
+For Variational AutoEncoders, as in AutoEncoders:
-* input $x$, hidden layer output $z$, reconstruction $x$
+* input $x$, hidden layer output $z$, reconstruction $\tilde{x}$
 * encoder is a neural network with parameters (weights and biases) $\theta$
 * input: $28 \times 28$ pixel photo $\to 784$-dimensional representation
 * hidden layer $len(z)$ is much smaller than $784$